-For the most part professional development has been focused on teachers, as they are most often the ones on the front lines dealing directly with students and have the most impact.
-But doesn’t it stand to reason that the more equipped admins are to deal with their day-to-day job that it would translate to better equipped teachers?
-After all, teachers love working for administration that supports them, has a clear vision, and is inspiring.
+For the most part, professional development has been focused on teachers, as they are most often the ones on the front lines dealing directly with students and have the most impact.
+But doesn’t it stand to reason that the more equipped admins are to deal with their day-to-day job that it would translate to better-equipped teachers?
+After all, teachers love working for an administration that supports them, has a clear vision, and is inspiring.
 So let's talk more about the best approaches to awesome professional development for administrators.

 Professional development for admins is out there, but research into its effectiveness is inconclusive.
 In fact, most of it studies teacher effectiveness due to teacher-centered professional development.
 Moreover, studies are geared toward professional development which is offered by admins to teachers, not PD sought out individually by teachers themselves such as online development through Twitter and other social media outlets.